-As part of the programme, UCL Institute of Education initiated a mentorship scheme in the autumn term 2019.
-By the end of the year, two participants were linked with mentors.
-A qualified experienced urban planner, who came to UK as a refugee from Kurdistan, has been partnered with a 'buddy' from the Bartlett School of Architecture who has volunteered to work with our student.
-The student has been linked by their buddy to a job opportunity in Islington Council and to scholarship/bursary opportunities for further study.
-Another participant student, an Ethiopian refugee who is an experienced teacher-educator, has been partnered with a professor in teacher education at UCL IoE to pursue a PhD.
-This scheme is being further developed in 2020.
+As part of the programme, UCL Institute of Education initiated a mentorship scheme in autumn term 2019.
 The buddy scheme has been further developed and participants have been partnered with a number of volunteer academics.
-In particular, a past participant has developed a PhD proposal in the field of ophthalmology and another past participant has been buddies with an academic to find courses which will recognise his partial completion of this studies in his home country.
+For example, a past participant has developed a PhD proposal in the field of ophthalmology and another past participant has been buddied with an academic to find courses which will recognise the partial completion of his studies in his home country.
 Connections have also been made in the field of electrical and civil engineering.